Graphic design is very easy to learn. The difficult part is knowing where to start.

 Step 1: Learn & research.

-- What’re my thoughts?
+- What are my thoughts?

-- How are they implementing it?
+- How are they putting it into action?

 - What would I change?